We like to show everybody... Eco is fun, Eco is cool, Eco works!

 During LooLa’s two-decade long journey towards greater sustainability, we have learned that the sustainable development goals are best advanced by consciously and strongly promoting happiness: if people are happy, they are more likely to cooperate and empathise with others and they are, hence, far more productive.
 We’ve also found that we can do this best through story swapping: nothing brings people (within a company or from different communities) more together than understanding our shared humanity and celebrating and enjoying our common humanity as well as our small cultural differences.

 Read the life stories of LooLa staff –they are posted in the eating areas– and start swapping experiences!

 Safe sanitation for every village family by 2030!

 The Safe Water Garden (SWG) is a scalable wastewater management system developed from an original UNICEF concept.
 It suits individual households and small community centers like rural schools.

 Developed by LooLa –in collaboration with NUS, other world-class universities and industry partners– by the end of 2019, Singapore’s students, families and companies had built 450 SWGs, making Bintan the largest live sanitation research laboratory in the world.

-Our aim is bold: a safe sanitation system for every Asian village home by 2025.
+Our aim is bold: Safe Water and Sanitation for every (sub)tropical village home by 2030.

 Pearl of the Riau islands …